Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Purity of a 1D oscillator coupled to an optical cavity mode

 We note that for strong but not ultrastrong coupling, meaning $\kappa \ll G_o \ll \omega_b$, we have the approximation $\bar{n}_b = (\bar{n}_- + \bar{n}_+)/2$, i.e., the average of the normal mode occupation numbers.

 In the strong coupling regime we have considered in this subsection, the bright mode position spectral density, which is accessible by heterodyne photodetection of the cavity output field, consists of four well-separated Lorentzian peaks at frequencies $\pm \omega_\pm$.
-The average normal mode occupation numbers $\bar{n}_\pm$ can then be accessed from the asymmetries of the peak heights at positive and negative frequencies, similarly to how mechanical occupation numbers can be determined in weakly coupled optomechanical systems \cite{Weinstein2014PRX,Purdy2015PRA,Underwood2015PRA,Sudhir2017PRX,Tebbenjohanns2020PRL}.
-The thermal occupation number $\bar{n}_b$ in Equation \eqref{eq:ThermOccStrongCoupling} can then be determined without having to integrate the spectral density over all frequencies and without the need for detector gain calibration.
+The average normal mode occupation numbers $\bar{n}_\pm$ can thereby be accessed from the asymmetries of the peak heights at positive and negative frequencies, similarly to how mechanical occupation numbers can be determined in weakly coupled optomechanical systems \cite{Weinstein2014PRX,Purdy2015PRA,Underwood2015PRA,Sudhir2017PRX,Tebbenjohanns2020PRL}.
+This method of finding $n_\pm$ from the peak height ratios means that the thermal occupation number $\bar{n}_b$ in Equation \eqref{eq:ThermOccStrongCoupling} can be determined without having to integrate the spectral density over all frequencies.
+This also alleviates the need for calibrating the detector signal to oscillator position, since the sideband peak height ratios are gain independent as long as the gain is the same at all sideband frequencies.

-It is worth comparing the thermal occupation number in \eqref{eq:ThermOccStrongCoupling} to the average occupation number $\bar{n}_{b,0}$ of the eigenstates of the {\it isolated}, or uncoupled, bright mode.
-This is the standard definition of the average phonon number and relates to the position and momentum variances through